COMSOC-Community/comsoc-website/docs/index.md

 ## Interdisciplinarity by Design
 {: #interdisciplinarity}

-Computational social choice is, by design, an interdisciplinary field of research.
+COMSOC is, by design, an interdisciplinary field of research.
 It draws inspiration from and employs methodologies originating in a diverse range of disciplines, including computer science, AI, economics, political science, philosophy, logic, and mathematics.
 This interdisciplinary nature allows researchers to tackle complex problems in collective decision making